AGM and AR breaches

 (c) Company is small and cannot justify the cost of hiring a corporate secretary

 (d) Do not know how to use the online system to file Annual Returns.
-ACRA’s website provides step-by-step guides for setting up & closing a business and compliance matters.
-The ACRA Helpdesk provides services for those who require further assistance at feedback@askacra.sg.
+ACRA’s website provides step-by-step guides for setting up and closing a business, as well as on compliance matters.
+Please click here if you would like to make an enquiry.

 (e) The duty is on the hired corporate secretary to take care of matters Directors are responsible for compliance matters.
 Directors may engage professionals or instruct their staff but they are ultimately accountable to meet their statutory obligations.